 - The upper mantle of the subducted plate then heats and magma rises to form curving chains of volcanic islands.

 - Deep marine trenches are typically associated with subduction zones, and the basins that develop along the active boundary are often called “foreland basins”.

-- Continent to Continent: Collision between masses of granite continental lithosphere subduction.
-For example- the Alps were formed when the African plate collides with the Eurasian plate.
-The Himalayas, also an example of continent-to-continent boundaries.
+Continent to Continent: Collision between masses of granite continental lithosphere subduction.
+For example- the Alps were formed when the African plate collided with the Eurasian plate.
+The Himalayas, are also an example of continent-to-continent boundaries.

 Divergent Boundaries or constructive:

-- At the zone of the continent to continent rifting: Divergent boundaries causes new ocean basin to form continental split, spreads.
-Example- Africa’s East African rift and valley of the rift sea.
+- At the zone of the continent-to-continent rifting: Divergent boundaries cause new ocean basins to form continental split and spread.
+Example- Africa’s East African rift and the valley of the rift sea.

-- Active zones of mid-oceanic ridge– Example- The Mid Atlantic ridge produces geysers and volcanos, and East pacific rise.
+- Active zones of the mid-oceanic ridge– Example- The Mid-Atlantic ridge produces geysers and volcanos, and East Pacific rise.